Woking Borough Council

 Evolution held two public exhibitions in January 2013 to gather feedback from local residents on their plans before submitting a detailed planning application.
 A copy of the exhibition boards displayed at these events can be seen here.

-In early 2013 there will be a detailed planning phase during which any issues relating to the development will be addressed and designs worked up.
+In early 2013 there was a detailed planning phase during which any issues relating to the development were addressed and designs worked up.

-The Council will work closely with Evolution while they finalise their design and build the homes.
-After that they will manage and maintain the homes over the 25 year contract period.
+The Council will work closely with Evolution while they build the homes.
+After that Thames Valley Housing will manage and maintain the homes over the 25 year contract period.

 The first new homes are likely to be ready for occupation in early 2015.

 The risk of flooding on the development area is considered to represent a small part of the site, at its eastern edge.
-This area is likely to be set aside as public open space to minimise the risk of homes flooding.
+This area has been set aside as public open space to minimise the risk of homes flooding.

-As part of the detailed planning process, Evolution will have to demonstrate to the Environment Agency that development of the site does not increase the risk of flooding to other properties.
-We are aware of the concerns of local residents and will ensure these are addressed.
+During the detailed planning process, Evolution has had to demonstrate to the Environment Agency that development of the site does not increase the risk of flooding to other properties.
+We are aware of the concerns of local residents and have ensured that these are addressed.

-As part of the detailed planning process, discussions will take place with the County Highways Authority regarding access to the site, transport assessments and the likely impact on local roads.
-The County Highways Authority is likely to recommend measures to ensure that the access to the site is suitable and that the effect on local roads is acceptable in highway terms.
+As part of the detailed planning process, discussions took place with the County Highways Authority regarding access to the site, transport assessments and the likely impact on local roads.
+The road widening works are now underway which will ensure that the access to the site is suitable and that the effect on local roads is acceptable in highway terms.

-Drainage and water provision will be examined as part of the detailed planning process.
-It is quite likely that a drainage assessment will be required to ensure that any risk of flooding is minimised.
-The relevant agencies and authorities, including the Environment Agency and the water and sewerage authorities, will be consulted to ensure that drainage and water provision is sustainable and satisfactory.
+Drainage and water provision have been examined as part of the detailed planning process.
+A drainage assessment was undertaken to ensure that any risk of flooding is minimised.
+The relevant agencies and authorities, including the Environment Agency and the water and sewerage authorities were consulted to ensure that drainage and water provision is sustainable and satisfactory.

-As part of the detailed planning process, the relevant agencies and authorities, including the County Education Authority and the Surrey Primary Care Trust, will be consulted on these matters to ensure that any infrastructure needs such as these arising from the development will be met.
-Residents will also have the opportunity to comment on what they think will be needed as part of the consultation and detailed planning processes outlined below.
+As part of the detailed planning process, the relevant agencies and authorities, including the County Education Authority and the Surrey Primary Care Trust, were consulted on these matters to ensure that any infrastructure needs such as these arising from the development will be met.
+Residents also had the opportunity to comment on what they thought will be needed as part of the consultation and detailed planning processes.

-To ensure the success of the project, the Council and Evolution will communicate with local people at key stages in the planning process to give them ample opportunity to express any concerns and to influence the development of the Priority Homes site.
+To ensure the success of the project, the Council and Evolution will communicate with local people at key stages to give them ample opportunity to express any concerns.

-Throughout the project Evolution will hold public workshops, issue newsletters and provide web updates at key stages.
+Where appropriate, Evolution have and will continue to hold public workshops, issue newsletters and provide web updates at key stages.

-There will be a number of opportunities for you to be involved in the detailed planning process.
+There have been a number of opportunities for residents to be involved in the detailed planning process.
 These are set out in the Council's Statement of Community Involvement, which sets out how the local community and other interested people and organisations will be involved in planning applications, as well as in the preparation of the planning policy documents that are part of the Council's Local Development Framework now known as Woking 2027.

-When the application is received, the Council will notify by letter those residents likely to be affected by the proposal, as well as place a notice on the site and in the local press, inviting views on the proposal.
-All the comments received will need to be addressed by the Council and reported to the Planning Committee before a decision is taken.
+When the application was received, the Council notified by letter those residents likely to be affected by the proposal, as well as placing a notice on the site and in the local press, inviting views on the proposal.
+All the comments received were addressed by the Council and reported to the Planning Committee before the final decision was taken.

 The Statement of Community Involvement is also available to view at the Council's Civic Offices, at libraries throughout the Borough and paper copies can be provided on request.